Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Summary and conclusions

 However, inspecting the sampling of the posterior distribution and comparing the current cross-correlation data with the ones from \citet{GON21} raised suspicion that there could be an intrinsic bias in the signal.
-Indeed, the less steep large-scale fall seems to be induced by the seemingly anomalous behavior of the G15 region, where the signal is notably stronger than the rest.
-To test how this could influence the results, we performed additional MCMC runs both by removing the largest-scale data and excluding the G15 region from the measurement of the signal.
-The two cases yielded qualitatively similar results, confirming that nonnegligible differences arose with respect to the previous case.
-Although the influence of $\beta$ on the constraining power over the $\sigma_8$ parameter remained, the exclusion of the G15 region yielded a mean value of $\Omega_m=0.32^{+0.05}_{-0.07}$ for the matter density parameter.
-Moreover, when a Gaussian prior was assigned to $\beta$, we obtained mean values of $\Omega_m=0.30^{+0.05}_{-0.06}$ and $\sigma_8=0.92^{+0.07}_{-0.07}$, larger and lower than the results of the previous paragraph, where all regions had been used.
+Indeed, the moderate large-scale fall seems to be induced by sampling variance; more precisely, by the seemingly anomalous behavior of the G15 region, where the signal is notably stronger than the rest at all scales.
+To test how this could influence the results, we performed additional MCMC runs by excluding the G15 region from the measurement of the signal.
+The two cases that we studied (uniform and Gaussian prior on $\beta$) yielded qualitatively similar results, confirming that nonnegligible differences arose with respect to the previous case.
+Although the influence of $\beta$ on the constraining power over the $\sigma_8$ parameter remained, the exclusion of the G15 region yielded a mean value of $\Omega_m=0.29^{+0.03}_{-0.06}$ for the matter density parameter.
+When a Gaussian prior was assigned to $\beta$, we obtained mean values of $\Omega_m=0.27^{+0.02}_{-0.04}$ and $\sigma_8=0.72^{+0.04}_{-0.04}$, larger and smaller than the results of the previous paragraph, where all regions had been used.
+Interestingly, in this case we obtained the first (albeit loose) constraint on then the Hubble constant using the submillimeter galaxy magnification bias, for which results up to now had only consisted in one-sided limits.
+A mean value of $h=0.79^{+0.13}_{-0.14}$ was obtained at 68\% credibility.

-The consequences of the apparent anomaly of the G15 region become much more evident when a joint analysis of the cross- and auto-correlation is carried out.
-Indeed, although the constraints on the rest of parameters are tightened with respect to only using the cross-correlation function, both the behavior of the distribution of $\beta$ and the sampling of the full posterior reflect that the data cannot be reproduced when all regions are taken into account.
-Once G15 is excluded from the measurements, the data are correctly explained and the analysis yields the following mean values for the cosmological parameters: $\Omega_m=0.36^{+0.03}_{-0.07}$, $\sigma_8=0.90^{+0.03}_{-0.03}$ and $h=0.76^{+0.14}_{-0.14}$.
-Furthermore, the additional information provided by galaxy clustering removes any need for \emph{a priori} knowledge on the $\beta$ parameter, thus surmounting the problem that arose using the cross-correlation data alone.
+When a joint analysis of the angular cross- and foreground auto-correlation functions is carried out, parameter constraints are tightened with respect to the previous case, but the fit is worsened due to a clear underestimation of the auto-correlation signal that is reminiscent of the internal inconsistency found in \citet{ABBOTT22} between tangential shear and autocorrelation measurements in one of their lens samples.
+Although sampling variance is still likely the most plausible explanation, other phenomena, such as baryonic feedback or assembly bias acting on small to intermediate scales, may be behind the apparent discrepancy between both observables.